ruby-china/rails-guides/source/rails_on_rack.md

 **`ActionDispatch::Callbacks`**

-* Runs the prepare callbacks before serving the request.
+* Provides callbacks to be executed before and after dispatching the request.

 **`ActiveRecord::Migration::CheckPending`**